Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/signal/README.md

 }
 ```

-**Important**: Signal extension is automatically included in Core by Maven.
-When manually installing the Signal extension, ensure that you add the `signal-1.x.x.aar` library to your project.
+**Important**: The Signal extension is automatically included in Core by Maven.
+When you manually install the Signal extension, ensure that you add the `signal-1.x.x.aar` library to your project.
 {% endtab %}

 {% tab title="iOS" %}
-In your app's`application:didFinishLaunchingWithOptions`, register Signal with Mobile Core:
+In your app's`application:didFinishLaunchingWithOptions`, register the Signal extension with Mobile Core:

 #### Objective-C